Introduction to Business Administration

 • Compulsory Activity

-• Two approved assignments (1-2 students in groups)
+• Two approved assignments (3-4 students in assigned groups)

 • Assessment

-4-hour written digital school exam.
-The exam answer must be written in English.
+4-hour written digital school exam with access to Excel The exam answer must be written in English.

 • Grading Scale